Northern Learning Access Supports

 Exploring Music

-Monday: Yooralla’s Fawkner Community Hub – Digital Lab 79 Jukes Road, Fawkner
+Monday: Yooralla’s Fawkner Community Access Hub – Digital Lab 79 Jukes Road, Fawkner

 Tuesday: Community Access (various locations in the community) Meet at Broadmeadows Station, Railway Crescent Bus Stop

-Wednesday: Hume Council Broadmeadows Community Hub 182 Widford Street, Broadmeadows
+Wednesday: Hume Council Broadmeadows Community Access Hub 182 Widford Street, Broadmeadows

-Thursday: Hume Council Broadmeadows Community Hub 182 Widford Street, Broadmeadows
+Thursday: Hume Council Broadmeadows Community Access Hub 182 Widford Street, Broadmeadows

-Friday: Yooralla’s Fawkner Community Hub – Digital Lab 79 Jukes Road, Fawkner
+Friday: Yooralla’s Fawkner Community Access Hub – Digital Lab 79 Jukes Road, Fawkner

 “I like coming here and I like talking to my friends.
 I’m more focused here.
 I [sometimes] get bored, but when I’m here I’m all happy and excited to do the work.
 It’s very fun for me in the Hub,”